Raymi306/python-tutorial-codeblocks/app/templates/21_operators.md

 ---
 ### +
 ---
 The addition operator adds numbers together.
-If used with strings or sequences, it concatenates, or combines them.
+If used with strings or sequences, it concatenates, or combines, them.
 ```py
 >>> 2 + 2
 4